sinclairzx81/sidewinder/readme.md

 ## Overview

-Sidewinder is a strictly typed RPC client and server framework for Node.
-It is designed for microservice architectures and enables one to define type safe communication contracts which can be shared between client and server.
-It automatically handles runtime validation of data received over the network and provides automatic static type inference for RPC methods in TypeScript.
+Sidewinder is a strictly typed high performance RPC Client and Server framework for Node.
+It is built specifically for microservice architectures and utilizes strict communication contracts to enable runtime validated RPC method calls over a network.
+It is built around a [Runtime Type System](https://github.com/sinclairzx81/typebox) which enables one to define of complex data structures to be passed on RPC method calls as well as strict type inference support for TypeScript.

-Sidewinder is developed around a [Runtime Type System](https://github.com/sinclairzx81/typebox) based on JSON Schema.
-It encodes runtime type information as JSON Schema into JavaScript and uses TypeScript type inference to statically infer associated static types at compile time.
-This approach enables distributed applications to be statically checked with the TypeScript compiler, with the same runtime type assertions handled via standard JSON Schema validation at runtime.

-Sidewinder services use JSON RPC 2.0, JSON Schema and MsgPack for optional binary message encoding.
-It offers both Http and Web Socket service types with Web Sockets services supporting full duplex and connection retry.
+Sidewinder uses JSON RPC 2.0 for the RPC protocol, JSON Schema for message schematics and MsgPack for optional binary message encoding.
+It provides both Http and Web Socket support, as well as full duplex RPC calls between Client and Server over Web Sockets.
+It can be used to create statically checked distributed services on the Node platform.

 License MIT